sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/packages.md

 Any file you create in this package directory will replace any identically named (and path-ed) file in the original package.
-Sublime Text literally ignores the same-named file in the original
-Package file.
-(This is unlike the effect of placing files in the `User` Package where, for certain JSON file types [settings, keymap, menu, completions, commands and mousemaps] Sublime Text tries to
+Sublime Text will completely ignore the same-named file inside the `.sublime-package` and use your replacement for all purposes.
-"merge" them into existing data.)
+Note that this is unlike the effect of placing files in the `User` Package, where, for certain JSON file types like settings, Sublime Text [merges][merging] them into global data structures.

 Python plugins in override packages are able to use relative imports